-Goals of Treating Diabetes
+Goals of Treating Diabetes in Dogs

 Once a veterinarian confirms that a dog has diabetes mellitus, she will establish a personalized treatment plan.
 The primary goals of treatment are to reduce or eliminate symptoms of the disease and return the dog to a happy, comfortable and active state.
 In most cases, the course of treatment will involve daily insulin therapy and strict dietary management.